11rls11/ITESM-ICS-Schedule-Generator/README.md

 ### Español

-- **Conversión de todas las Materias en el PDF de tu horario**: **Con sólo ingresar el nombre del archivo *.pdf* generado por IRIS en Descargas, la fecha de consulta** *(actual por si quieres generar los archivos de las clases que te faltan, o igual o anterior a la fecha de inicio de semestre para generar los archivos de todas)* **y la fecha de inicio de semestre**, se muestran en consola todas las clases detectadas y **se generan automáticamente los archivos para importalos a tu app de calendario preferida**
+- **Conversión de todas las Materias en el PDF de tu horario**: **Con sólo ingresar el nombre del archivo *.pdf* generado por IRIS presente la carpeta en la que corres el script, la fecha de consulta** *(actual por si quieres generar el archivo con las clases que te faltan, o igual o anterior a la fecha de inicio de semestre para generar el archivo de todas tus clases)* **y la fecha de inicio de semestre**, se muestran en consola todas las clases detectadas y **se genera automáticamente el archivo *.ics* a importar a tu app de calendario preferida**

 - **Exclusión de semanas o días "especiales"**: Omite automáticamente las clases *no especiales* durante las semanas o días "especiales" (por ejemplo, semanas TEC, semanas 18, Semana Santa o días de asueto).

 ### English

-- **Conversion of all courses in your PDF Schedule**: **By simply entering the filename of the *.pdf* generated by IRIS in Downloads, the query date** *(current date if you want to generate files for remaining classes, or equal to/prior to semester start date for all)***, and the semester start date**, all detected classes are displayed in the console and automatically generate importable files for your preferred calendar app.
+- **Conversion of all Subjects in your schedule PDF**: **By simply entering the name of the *.pdf* file generated by IRIS present in the folder where you run the script, the query date** *(current if you want to generate the file with the classes you have left, or equal to or earlier than the semester start date to generate the file with all of your classes)* **and the semester start date**, all detected classes are displayed in the console and **the *.ics* file is automatically generated to import into your preferred calendar app**

-- **Exclusion of "Special" Weeks/Days**: Automatically skips non-special classes during "special" periods (e.g., Tec Weeks, Week 18, Holy Week or Holidays).
+- **Exclusion of "special" weeks or days**: Automatically omits *non-special* classes during "special" weeks or days (for example, TEC weeks, week 18, Holy Week or holidays).

 ---